Cap-go/capacitor-inappbrowser/README.md

 addListener(eventName: "messageFromWebview", listenerFunc: (event: Record<string, any>) => void) => Promise<PluginListenerHandle>
 ```

-Will be triggered when event is sent from webview
+Will be triggered when event is sent from webview, to send an event to the webview use window.mobileApp.postMessage({ "detail": { "message": "myMessage" } })
+detail is the data you want to send to the webview, the key will be stripped from the event object, we made it consistent with Capacitor
+Your object has to be serializable to JSON, so no functions or other non-JSON-serializable types are allowed.

+This method is inject at runtime in the webview

 | Param              | Type                                                                             |
 | ------------------ | -------------------------------------------------------------------------------- |